-The Internal Medicine Department at RWJUH has approximately 140 full-time faculty and 500 private physicians with clinical teaching interests.
+The Internal Medicine Department at RWJUH has approximately 140 full-time faculty and 500 community based physicians with clinical teaching interests.
 An active transfer service brings severely ill and complex patients to RWJUH, allowing for superb training of residents with a large volume of tertiary patients.

 Penn Medicine at Princeton Medical Center (PMPMC)